|

 operating a TARDIS (The Deadly Assassin, Four to

 Doomsday).
-The Doctor's classmates included the man we know only
+The Doctor's classmates included the person we know only

 as The Master, who earned a higher degree in Cosmic Science (The